trangnguyen2906/SQL-User-Churn-and-Retention-Mobile-Game/README.md

 ## 🔎 Final Conclusion & Recommendations

-👉🏻 Based on the insights and findings above, we would recommend the [stakeholder team] to consider the following:
+👉🏻 Based on the insights and findings above, we would recommend the **product team** to consider the following actions:

-📌 Key Takeaways:
+✨ Key Takeaways:
-✔️ Recommendation 1
+✔️ **Improve Early User Experience**:
 ✔️ Recommendation 2
 ✔️ Recommendation 3